hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `private_dns_zone_id` - (Optional) The ID of the private dns zone to create the PostgreSQL Flexible Server.
 Changing this forces a new PostgreSQL Flexible Server to be created.

+~> **NOTE:** There will be a breaking change from upstream service soon, the `private_dns_zone_id` will be required when setting a `delegated_subnet_id`.
+For existing flexible servers who don't want to be recreated, you need to provide the `private_dns_zone_id` to the service team to manually migrate to the specified private dns zone.

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

 * `point_in_time_restore_time_in_utc` - (Optional) The point in time to restore from `creation_source_server_id` when `create_mode` is `PointInTimeRestore`.
 Changing this forces a new PostgreSQL Flexible Server to be created.